Portal

 What's so hot about this one?

-Dick Gautier (he's sooo good looking -but that is neither here nor there). and the infamous "closet scene".
-If Get Smart took place in the 1990s, that scene would have never happened without some perverted stink being raised.
+Dick Gautier (he's sooo good looking -but that is neither here nor there) and the infamous "closet scene."
+I'm not sure what the response to that scene would be today.

 Max: Spying and alcohol don't mix.
-Is that okay, Hymie?
+Is that OK, Hymie?

 Hymie responds by kissing Max on the cheek.